-5.5.1 Randomization
+5.5.1 Randomization to 3 Day versus 7 Day Administration

 After the Clinical Center research team has determined that a patient satisfies the inclusion and exclusion criteria of the study and the patient has read and signed the informed consent, the Research Coordinator completes a secure form on the CCTRN web application.
 Completing this form validates that the patient has met the inclusion/exclusion criteria and acknowledges the informed consent has been completed.
+The patient's assignment to either three day or seven day administration is made at this point.
 The computerized randomization algorithm now assigns a study ID number to the patient.
 The assignment of therapy (i.e., active or placebo) occurs after bone marrow aspiration and cell processing (discussed in section 5.5.2).